Hybrid Action Reinforcement Learning for Quantum Architecture Search: Appendix: Parameter Initialization Sensitivity

 \section{Appendix: Parameter Initialization Sensitivity}

-To verify that the optimized energy is sensitive to different initialization strategies when circuits become deep, we conduct a sensitivity study.
+To verify that the optimized performance is sensitive to different initialization strategies when circuits become deep, we conduct a sensitivity study under the same VQE objective as in the main experiments, where performance is measured by the optimized energy after variational optimization.
 To demonstrate this, we repeatedly optimize the same circuit under three initialization strategies and record the mean, variance, maximum, and minimum of the resulting energies.
-We compare the following initialization strategies:
+We compare the following initialization strategies~\cite{peng2025breaking}:

 \begin{itemize} \item \textbf{Near-zero}: all parameters are initialized close to zero with small Gaussian perturbations ($\sigma=10^{-3}$).
 This setting follows the default initialization used in prior RL-based QAS frameworks, while the small perturbation is introduced to show that even minimal deviations can lead to noticeably different optimized energies.